 What options are available after graduation?

 Graduates will be ready for professional certification in their specialization.
 Graduates may also pursue advanced degrees in their field or in broader fields, such as health administration or sciences, or second degrees in other health professions.
-Postgraduate studies in magnetic resonance, cardiac or ultrasound are also an option.
+Post graduate studies in magnetic resonance imaging or cardiac ultrasound are also options.